emmastout01/advancedJavaScript/README.md

 - Function invocation = running a function
 - Whenever we invoke (aka call) a function in JS, a new execution context is created.
 - This execution context is then placed on the execution stack.
 Whichever is on top of the execution stack will run first.
+- Every function creates a new execution context, which first runs through a creation phase and then an execution phase, in which the code is executed line by line.
+- Because JS is single-threaded and synchronous, it will only do one thing at a time.
+For example, when running a function, it will run all of the code in that function before moving on to anything that comes after the function call.
+- When a function finishes running, it is 'popped' off the execution stack